SensesProject/land-use/src/assets/text/en.md

 ### Land Cover

-A key insight is that higher production of agricultural commodities since 1965 was largely achieved by yield increases (green revolution) and only to a small extent by further expansion of cropland and pasture area, which was the pre-dominant mode of increasing production until then.
-Managed forests and urban areas show higher relative increases but also start from quite low absolute numbers in 1965.
+A key insight is that higher production of agricultural commodities since 1965 was largely achieved by higher intensity of land use and only to a small extent by further expansion of cropland and pasture area, which was the pre-dominant mode of increasing production until then.
+This higher intensity in land use is the central contributor for already heightened pressure on land.

 +++ pressure 7